tuwukee/jiggler/README.md

 # prune all queues data
 Jiggler.config.cleaner.prune_all_queues

-# prune specific process data from Redis.
-It's not going to kill to process, only data removal
-Jiggler.config.cleaner.prune_process(process_uuid)

 # prune all Jiggler data from Redis including all enqued jobs, stats, etc.
 Jiggler.config.cleaner.prune_all
 ```